-Whilst we may be looking to make some changes to the masterplan, there are some really key commitments that will not be affected.
+While we have proposed changes to the masterplan, there are key commitments that will not be affected.
 For example, we will still:

-deliver a new or refurbished home to every secure tenant provide a minimum of 4.18 hectares of high quality open public space, including a park make sure that 50% of homes delivered are affordable ensure there are safe streets, pedestrian and cycle routes provide a range of new shops and much improved community facilities
+deliver a new or refurbished home to every secure tenant provide a minimum of 4.18 hectares of high quality open public space, including a park make sure that a minimum of 50% of homes delivered are affordable ensure there are safe streets, pedestrian and cycle routes provide a range of new shops and much improved community facilities